RulerOf/kitchen-ansible-example/README.md

 </details>

+...
+7 seconds for the full test lifecycle.
+Nice.

 ## Notes

 I'm using my custom fork of the kitchen-docker gem because it supports the docker transport and I find that convenient, although the driver needs a general overhaul that I have never found the time to write.